 As the financial planning industry grows, and quality information is available on the internet, medical professionals have more access to information than ever before.
-At the same time, the growing number of generalists leads to a troubling counter trend - more financial advisors means there is less differentiation to be a financial advisor.
-Perhaps this is the reason for the embarrassing number of "financial industry certifications discussed in the last chapter [real versus perceived differentiation]?
+At the same time, the growing number of consulting generalists - leads to a troubling counter trend - more financial advisors means less differentiation to being a financial advisor.
+Perhaps this is the reason for the embarrassing number of, valid and specious, financial industry certifications in existence today?
+Enter the Institute of Medical Business Advisors, Inc and its' life-long learning Certified Medical PlannerTM initiative.